-Dr Perry Victor LeaBased in ID, United States
+Dr. Perry Victor LeaBased in Boise, ID, United States

 Perry is a 27 year veteran in the technology industry.
 He spent his first 20 years at Hewlett Packard in the Imaging and Printing Group where he was a Distinguished Technologist and Chief Architect.
 At HP he worked on a diverse range of projects from ASIC design to embedded firmware to imaging problems.
 He has worked on, designed, and delivered over 60 imaging and vision products for Hewlett Packard.
 He was the principal researcher with Ecole Polytechnique Federale de Lausanne, Rochester Institute of Technology, and Purdue University.
 Perry also was the chief technical interface with ARM technologies and HP.
 He also partnered with HP-Labs on bleeding edge technologies in areas of imaging, security, and memristor memory devices.

 He then worked as a Distinguished Member of Technical Staff and Strategic Director at Micron Technologies.
 There he led a team working on an advanced computing device in the area of non von-Neumann computer architecture and processing in memory.
 This included the design of new computer science paradigms to solve the toughest processing problems in the areas of high performance computing, computer vision and deep learning with the application of non-traditional computing.
 He was also principal researcher with collaboration of the National Geospatial Agency, DARPA, Microsoft, and several universities.